Horse Problems Database - Head and Neck - Horse Sarcoids

 Hydrogen peroxide is a safe antibacterial agent comprised of oxygen and water.
 As such, hydrogen peroxide effectively kills the infection associated with sarcoidosis via oxidation, or a process much like burning.
 The product is an effective cleanser, which functions to eliminate infection and, in turn, reduce inflammation.

-If you would like to fix your horse's immune system so that the sarcoids go away and do not come back, here are your options:
+If you would like to fix your horse so that the sarcoids go away and do not come back, here are your options: